hargoniX/bachelor/thesis/thesis.typ

 ]

 #proof[
-    This is verified by a Kani test harness which assumes that we are in a valid queue state.
+    This is verified by a Kani proof harness which assumes that we are in a valid receive queue state.
     This assumption is valid according to @rx_valid.
 ]